Easy Ways to Create Symbolic Links (Symlinks) in Windows 11

 How to Create Symbolic Links (Symlinks) from a remote computer

-You can create a symbolic link to a share folder on a remote computer or server.
+You can create a symbolic link to a share folder on a remote computer or .
 Specify the network share address in UNC format.
 To create a symlink from a remote computer, type the command:

 mklink /d [link-target] [network-share]